Simplifying Dependent Reductions in the Polyhedral Model: Related Work

+\relatedworkparagraph{Reductions} \citet{pollyred, ginsbach17} introduced techniques to detect reductions from loop based code; these techniques can be used as front-ends to our technique for conversion into our reduction based IR. \citet{rauchwerger99, pollyred, reddrawing, ginsbach17} optimized reductions in the polyhedral model for considerations such as privatization and parallelization.
+They do not optimize for complexities; however, they can be used as optimizing backends for generating efficient code for reductions after applying our method. \citet{programequivalencereduction} proposed a semi-algorithm that decides equivalence between programs with reductions; it can be used to check correctness of a program transformation.

-\paragraph{Simplifying Reductions} Previous works on simplifying reductions are \cite{optaggarray} and \cite{sr}. \citet{optaggarray} proposed a loop based transformation algorithm for reducing complexities on loop programs.
+\relatedworkparagraph{Simplifying Reductions} \citet{optaggarray} introduced a loop based transformation algorithm for reducing complexities on loop programs.
 The algorithm uses the Omega calculator \citep{omega} for analysis on a {\em contributing set}.
-The method is general in that any set calculation method, potentially methods that work for even non-polyhedral sets, can be used.
-The method in \citet{optaggarray} uses only the direction of loop increment to decrease the complexity. \citet{sr} generalized the method in \cite{optaggarray}; one of the advances was that it formalized the notion of reuse space and proposed to use directions in the reuse space to decrease complexity.
+The contributing set based anaylsis is general in the sense that it works for non-polyhedral sets as well. \citet{optaggarray} used only the direction of loop increment to decrease the complexity. \citet{sr} generalized the method in \citet{optaggarray} and introduced the simplifying reductions framework; the framework is more general in that it uses reuse vectors not limited to just the direction of loop increments.